Fluoride and Water Fluoridation Information

 Water fluoridation reduces tooth decay in children by 40-70%, and in adults by 40-60%.
 Fluoride prevents tooth decay in three ways.
 It reduces the ability of plaque bacteria to produce acid.
 It is absorbed into the crystalline structure of tooth enamel, thereby reducing the ability of acid to attack it.
 Finally, fluoride remineralizes tooth enamel that has lost minerals due to the attack of acid producing bacteria.
 In effect, fluoride stops, and can even reverse, the decay process in teeth.
 Fluoride is just as important to elderly Americans, as it prevents or impedes decay of exposed tooth roots.
 Most people are aware of the benefits of fluoridation for children.
 But it is also very beneficial late in life.
 Tooth root decay is a significant problem for the elderly, and it is difficult for a dentist to treat.
 Many older adults do not produce saliva in sufficient amounts, which makes tooth cleaning more difficult.
 Additionally, their gums recede, exposing the roots of teeth, thereby increasing the risk of tooth root decay.
 A 1988 survey showed that more than 90% of people aged 45 or older had some tooth root surfaces exposed.
 Fluoride remineralizes exposed tooth roots the same as it does tooth enamel.

 Tooth decay remains the most prevalent chronic disease of childhood.
 In the U.S., tooth decay affects 50% of children aged 5-9 years, 67% of adolescents aged 12-17 years, and 94% of adults aged 18 or older.
 But during the second half of the 20th century a major decline in the prevalence and severity of tooth decay has occurred.
 Medical, dental, and public health professionals attribute that decline to fluoridation of public water supplies.
 Decades of research and hundreds of studies throughout the world show that optimally fluoridated drinking water is safe and effective in reducing tooth decay.
 Water fluoridation is cost-effective, and the most efficient method of reaching the whole population.
 Everyone benefits equally from fluoridation without the need for expensive daily interventions such as fluoride rinses, which some cannot afford.
 Fluoridation reduces pain and suffering from tooth decay; it reduces time lost from school and work; and it reduces the cost of dental care.
-The average per capita cost of fluoridating a public water supply is 54 cents per year, or $40.50 for a lifetime.
+The average per capita cost of fluoridating a public water supply is $1 - $2 per year.
 The cost of just one dental filling is more than $50.
 Data from the federal Centers for Disease Control and Prevention (CDC) show that for every dollar spent on water fluoridation, $38 are saved in reduced costs for dental care.
 Studies show that when fluoridation ceases, tooth decay climbs.
 Given enough time, decay rates go back to pre-fluoridation levels.
 Although other sources of fluoride are now available, customers of water supplies without fluoridation continue to have higher rates of dental decay than those served by fluoridated water supplies.

 In the early 1900's, Colorado dentist Dr. Frederick S. McKay began searching for the cause of stained teeth that were prevalent among his patients.
 He found that this staining (dental fluorosis) also occurred in other parts of the country, including Texas.
 Dental fluorosis in its mildest form appears as small, white, opaque areas on teeth.
 While mild dental fluorosis is almost invisible, severe fluorosis appears as brown staining.
 By 1928, Dr. McKay noticed that that decay was much reduced in patients who had stained teeth, and concluded that both the staining and resistance to decay were caused by something in the water.
 By 1931, others had identified it as fluoride.
 Then the U.S. Public Health Service tried to determine if there was a concentration of fluoride in water that would prevent decay, but not stain teeth.
 By checking the dental status of 7,000 children who drank naturally fluoridated water at different concentrations in four states, they determined that the ideal concentration would be 1.0 mg/l.
 While this concentration did not cause staining, it did reduce cavities by two-thirds.
 The next step was to test fluoridation of public water supplies.
 Grand Rapids, Michigan, was the first U.S. city to fluoridate its water supply at the 1.0 mg/l level, starting on January 25, 1945.
 Prior to that, in 1944, comparison studies were started in the neighboring cities of Newburgh and Kingston, New York; Muskegon and Grand Rapids, Michigan; Oak Park and Evanston, Illinois; and Sarnia and Brantford, Ontario.
 First, the children in each city were examined by dentists and physicians; then fluoride was added to one of the two water supplies.
 Children in Newburgh, New York, experienced 58% fewer cavities than those of unfluoridated Kingston.
 The other paired cities experienced equally dramatic differences.
 While these comparison studies were originally intended to last for ten years, the differences were so astounding that hundreds cities and towns started water fluoridation after only five years.
 The first three Indiana public water supplies to fluoridate were Ft.
 Wayne, Indianapolis, and Huntingburg, all in 1951.
 Close behind were Batesville, Bedford, Columbus, Kokomo, Logansport, Lyons, Marion, Michigan City, and Valparaiso, all of which started fluoridating in 1952.
+In 2015, the Department of Health and Human Services reduced the recommended fluoride level in drinking water to .7ppm

 Contrary to the claims of some antifluoridationists, water fluoridation has not been banned anywhere in the world.
 However, many countries use another form of fluoridation, salt fluoridation, similar to our iodination of salt.
 While salt fluoridation is very effective, it’s not as efficient or accurate as water fluoridation, because the dietary intake of salt is more highly variable than it is for water.
 Either way, a person’s intake of fluoride is being adjusted to prevent tooth decay.
 Countries that adjust fluoride intake by one means or the other include Argentina, Austria, Australia, Barbados, Belgium, Bermuda, Bolivia, Brazil, Canada, Chile, Columbia, Costa Rica, Cuba, Cyprus, Czech Republic, Denmark, Ecuador, Egypt, Estonia, Fiji, France, Gabon, Guatemala, Germany, Great Britain, Grenada, Guyana, Haiti, Honduras, Hong Kong, Hungary, Iran, Ireland, Israel, Italy, Jamaica, Japan, Kiribati, Latvia, Libya, Lithuania, Malaysia, Mexico, Myanmar, Namibia, Nigeria, New Zealand, Norway, Panama, Papua, Paraguay, Peru, Philippines, Poland, Puerto Rico, Senegal, Serbia, Sierra Leone, Singapore, South Africa, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Trinidad & Tobago, Turkey, Tuvalu, Uganda, United States, Uruguay, Venezuela, Vietnam, Zaire, and Zambia.
 More than 360,000,000 people world-wide benefit from fluoridation.